 To date, she has been best known for her award-winning police procedural series featuring the exasperating, quixotic Ottawa Police Inspector Michael Green, published by Dundurn Press.
 There are ten books in the series, the latest, None So Blind, having been released in the fall of 2014.
 The series has garnered an impressive four Best Novel nominations from the Crime Writers of Canada, and both Fifth Son (2004) and Honour Among Men (2006) won the Best Novel Award in their respective years.
 The Whisper of Legends (2013) was also shortlisted for the Ottawa Book Award.
 The themes for the Inspector Green novels are often drawn from her own experiences as well as from issues that trouble her.
 She has explored topics ranging from war crimes to child sexual abuse to love gone awry.

 However, Barbara has recently embarked on a new series featuring Amanda Doucette, a passionate, adventurous international aid worker who has returned to Canada after a traumatic ordeal on her last posting, and who launches a cross-country charity adventure tour to raise money for children overseas.
 However, her natural instinct to help people and right wrongs often brings her face to face with trouble.
 The first of the series, Fire in the Stars, is set in Newfoundland and came out in September 2016, to stellar reviews.
 The second, The Trickster's Lullaby, is scheduled for release in September 2017, and she is hard at work on the third, Prisoners of Hope, scheduled for 2018.

 So far there are three books in this series, with a third, The Night Thief, released in the spring of 2015.
 Both The Night Thief and Evil Behind that Door were shortlisted for the Arthur Ellis Best Novella award.
-She has just begun work on the fourth, so stay tuned!
+She has just signed a contract to begin work on the fourth, so stay tuned!